XpiritBV/notes-app/README.md

 ## Releasing New Versions

 This repository contains a [GitHub Action](https://github.com/XpiritBV/notes-app/blob/master/.github/workflows/publish.yml) which builds and publishes the Notes App container to [GHCR](https://github.com/XpiritBV/notes-app/pkgs/container/notes-app) whenever a new release is tagged.

+## Deploy Notes App

+This repository contains a set of Terraform configurations describing a secure deployment on Microsoft Azure.
+You can find these files in the [`/deploy`](https://github.com/XpiritBV/notes-app/tree/master/deploy) folder.